isc-projects/bind9/bin/named/named.rst

 .. option:: -X lock-file

-   This option acquires a lock on the specified file at runtime; this helps to prevent duplicate :program:`named` instances from running simultaneously.
-   Use of this option overrides the ``lock-file`` option in :iscman:`named.conf`.
-If set to ``none``, the lock file check is disabled.

-   This option has been deprecated and will be removed in the next release.
+   This option has been removed and using it will cause a fatal error.

 Signals
 ~~~~~~~